-• Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to detect and assess signs of sexual abuse and sexual harassment? \square Yes \square No • Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to preserve physical evidence of sexual abuse? \square Yes \bowtie No
+- Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to respond effectively and professionally to victims of sexual abuse and sexual harassment? □ Yes imes No

-W oes the agency ensure that all full- and part-time medical and mental health care practitioners tho work regularly in its facilities have been trained in how to respond effectively and rofessionally to victims of sexual abuse and sexual harassment? \square Yes \bowtie No W loes the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how and to whom to report allegations or uspicions of sexual abuse and sexual harassment? \square Yes \boxtimes No 115.35 (k o) r∈ medical staff employed by the agency conduct forensic examinations, do such medical staff eceive appropriate training to conduct such examinations?
-(N/A if agency medical staff at the acility do not conduct forensic exams.) \square Yes \square No \boxtimes NA 115.35 ( re loes the agency maintain documentation that medical and mental health practitioners have eceived the training referenced in this standard either from the agency or elsewhere? \square Yes \square No 115.35 (d) to medical and mental health care practitioners employed by the agency also receive training nandated for employees by §115.31? \square Yes \square No o medical and mental health care practitioners contracted by and volunteering for the agency lso receive training mandated for contractors and volunteers by §115.32?
-Yes No Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) Σ Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action) Instructi ons for Overall Compliance Determination Narrative ative below must include a comprehensive discussion of all the evidence relied upon in making the
+If medical staff employed by the agency conduct forensic examinations, do such medical staff receive appropriate training to conduct such examinations?
+(N/A if agency medical staff at the facility do not conduct forensic exams.) □ Yes □ No □ NA

+Does the agency maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere?
+Yes Xo

+- Do medical and mental health care practitioners employed by the agency also receive training mandated for employees by §115.31? □ Yes ⊠ No - Do medical and mental health care practitioners contracted by and volunteering for the agency also receive training mandated for contractors and volunteers by §115.32? □ Yes ⊠ No

+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)